robertschaedler3/Angular-HTTP-Requests/README.md

     // other stuff...
 }
 ```
-From this point calls can be made to the endpoint by passing a path to `api.getData('/some/path')` either in the component or directly in the html.
+From this point calls can be made to the endpoint by passing a path to `api.get('/some/path')` and/or forwarding the path to a proxy server that returns the response from the specificed endpoint of the given path.

 ### Component
 ```typescript